A Bayesian approach to out-of-sample network reconstruction: INTRODUCTION

 Network theory is employed to address problems of scientific and societal relevance, from the prediction of epidemic spreading to the identification of early-warning signals of upcoming financial crises~\cite{Colizza2006,Barrat2008,Newman2010,Pastor2015,squartini2013early,battiston2016complexity,bardoscia2017pathways,macchiati2025spectral}.

-Any dynamical process is strongly affected by the topology of the underlying network; still, data restrictions may prevent it from being fully accessible - in many empirical settings, one can access only aggregate node-level quantities.
+Any dynamical process is strongly affected by the topology of the underlying network; still, data restrictions may prevent it from being fully accessible - in many empirical settings, only aggregate node-level quantities are available.
 The inference problem we address here consists in turning the available information into a probability distribution over the unknown network portion, so as to quantify the plausibility of each link.

-This inference problem can be addressed by constructing an ensemble of randomized configurations, defined by a set of properties whose value matches the empirical one but whose topology is random under any other respect: these properties, named \emph{constraints} and indicated as $\mathbf{C}$, represent the available information - i.e. the solely employable one to infer any other (inaccessible) property.
+Such a problem can be approached by constructing a statistical benchmark, i.e. a set of configurations that preserve only certain properties while maintaining controlled randomness elsewhere: these properties, named \emph{constraints} and indicated as $\mathbf{C}$, represent the only information that can be employed to infer any other (inaccessible) property.